mehbooba/PONFHG/README.md

 ## Main File
 hyper_partial.py: This is the main file that contains the code for the proposed algorithm.
 It handles the core logic and execution of the Partial Order Neural-Fuzzy Hybrid Graph Algorithm.
 ## Dataset Information
 The dataset used in this implementation is the COCO dataset.
+The dataset is converted to two files: one containing learner_id, course_id, learner_rating, time_stamp and another file containing average course rating, course frequency, average instructor rating and review polarities.
+Algorithm uses both the files to run.

 ## Access to the Dataset:
 To access the dataset, please refer to the original paper and contact the authors for permission.
 You may need to complete the required formalities for dataset access.